 We know you’re eager to get started, but Mike Mundwiller, field development manager at Benjamin Moore, recommends starting by removing the doors and drawers from the hinges and labeling every piece you take off to make reassembling easier later.
 Then wipe all the areas with a sponge—Mundwiller suggests a grease-cutting cleaner—to remove any dirt and oil.
 Rinse with clean water, and once the surface is dry, sand it with 100-grit sandpaper.
+You can also use a water-based deglosser for this part if you don’t want to put in all that elbow grease (it’s much easier than sanding).
 Last but not least, grab a tack cloth to remove any residual dust.

 Prep Your Cabinets Based on Material

 For wood cupboards, be aware of the grain.
 “Oak can have a deep grain, so if you want a smooth surface, multiple coats of primer may be needed,” says Mundwiller.
 For MDF, he recommends testing an inconspicuous area for compatibility with your primer (not all of them react the same).
 The challenge with laminate and veneer surfaces is getting the paint to stick.
 “After the surface is cleaned and dry, use a bonding primer with superior adhesion,” he advises.

 For an ultra-smooth or high-gloss finish, Patrick O’Donnell, brand ambassador at Farrow & Ball, recommends spraying the two top coats instead of using a roller.
 No matter what method you’re using, don’t forget the applicators.
 “You can take all the proper prep and use the best techniques, but if you use a poor-quality applicator, your results may not be the best,” says Mundwiller.
 “Invest in your tools just as you would invest in the products you use.”

 Buy the Right Paint

 The Best Primers